 August at Los Suenos Marina is a fisherman's paradise!
-With green season in full swing, anglers are enjoying the plentiful fish found both near the shore and out at sea.
+With summer in full swing, anglers are enjoying the plentiful fish found both near the shore and out at sea.
 The vibrant waters of this season attract a diverse selection of species, giving anglers a chance to reel in a variety of highly desirable fish.

 Los Suenos is a world-renowned epicenter for sportfishing enthusiasts.
 Our lively inshore waters filled with Roosterfish, Snapper, and Grouper, as well as the vast offshore depths where Sails, Marlin, Mahi Mahi (Dorado) and Tuna await us.
 We’re enjoying an abundance of opportunities and some thrilling catches right now.